 - Large images are a key factor in selling your products

-Now that you know why a WooCommerce order form boosts sales, and some examples of when they’re the ideal choice, let’s dive into building one.
+Now that you know why a WooCommerce order form boosts sales, and some examples of when and when not to use them, let’s dive into building one.

 How to create the best WooCommerce order form

-I’m going to show you how to create the following searchable, sortable WooCommerce order form, which you can further customize to your store’s needs:
+I’m going to show you how to create a searchable, sortable WooCommerce order form, which you can further customize to your store’s needs: